SCOPAC Coastal Landfills Study

 - We have completed a systematic review of possible funding sources (for remediation of coastal landfill problems).
 Funding was identified, but we have found that there is presently no satisfactory funding arrangement (i.e. lots of small, hard to attain sources which do not meet needs for larger capital works).

-- We wrote a letter and corresponded with senior EA managers who raised the issue at a national EA meeting of Area Flood & Coastal Risk Managers (September 2017).
+- We wrote a letter and corresponded with senior EA managers who raised the issue at a national meeting of Area Flood & Coastal Risk Managers (September 2017).
 This, in effect confirmed our own findings and consensus amongst Risk Management Authorities (RMAs) that there is a lack of access to specific funds to protect landfills from flood and coastal erosion risk.

 - We produced a presentation that was presented at a Coastal Chairs meeting in November 2017.
 Policy and funding were identified as key issues, and it was acknowledged that this is a real problem that is ‘creeping up on us’, and it was suggested that this needs to be framed as a public health issue.

 - We have developed a GIS database of landfill sites at risk of erosion and flooding.
-This is using the EA’s Historic Landfills database, augmented with site-specific information gained from workshops with Contaminated Land Officers in the ESCP region, as well as joining data from Flood Zones, Shoreline Management Plans (policy and erosion rates) and the Medium-Term Plan (MTP) Database to determine which sites will be defended/undefended.
+This uses the EA’s Historic Landfills database, augmented with site-specific information gained from workshops with Contaminated Land Officers in the ESCP region, as well as joining data from Flood Zones, Shoreline Management Plans (policy and erosion rates) and the Medium-Term Plan (MTP) Database to determine which sites will be defended/undefended.

 - We have undertaken a series of case studies for which the majority are a HTL SMP2 policy, with a couple of interesting exceptions.
 These identify site specific problems such as neighbouring landfills with contrasting funding prospects – linked to scorable Outcome Measures in the Partnership Funding system (we have demonstrated this with PF scoring for each area).
 They also highlight leaking waste (including plastics), and uncertainty over the content and extent of landfills in the EA’s Historic Landfills database.
 The case studies are 1-2 pages per site and include a collation of photos and information.